HL7/davinci-dtr/input/pagecontent/specification.md

 It is important to note that the Payer Identifier used in this file **SHALL** be the same as the ones that are returned by the [endpoint discovery mechanism]({{site.data.fhir.ver.hrex}}/endpoint-discovery.html) defined in [HRex]({{site.data.fhir.ver.hrex}}/index.html).

 Accessing the endpoint will be by a simple GET with an Accept header of application/json and **SHALL** be performed over TLS.
 The returned JSON object will contain a "payers" property referring to an array of objects.
 Each object will have an id and name property, both with string values.
-It is possible that additional properties **MAY** be supported in the future.
+It is possible that additional properties might be supported in the future.
 EHRs will typically retrieve the list of supported payers for the app once per day and will use this information to determine whether to expose the ability to launch DTR for orders associated with coverages for that payer.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">